uncenter/gh-stats/README.md

 Adjust settings/options via environment variables in `.github/workflows/main.yml` to your liking.
 You'll need to generate a personal access token for the workflow to succeed:

-1. Click this link: [generate a new "classic" token](https://github.com/settings/tokens/new) (If you are not logged in, follow these [instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)).
+1. Click this link: [generate a new "classic" token](https://github.com/settings/tokens/new) (if you are not logged in, follow these [instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)).
 2. Ensure you select "classic" token type.
 3. Name the token.
 4. Set your preferred 'Expiration' date (no expiration if you want to just "set and forget").